Join 100,000+ using Modula to power their WordPress galleries.

 Frequently asked questions

 If you want to protect your designs from being stolen, we advise you to install Modula.
-In addition to creating the most stunning image and video galleries, you can also apply watermark to your pictures, and disable right-click protection.
+In addition to creating the most stunning image and video galleries, you can also apply a watermark to your pictures, and disable right-click protection.

-There are several ways to protect your pictures: disable right-click protection, apply watermark to your pictures, register your copyright, add a copyright notice, or enable hotlink protection.
+There are several ways to protect your pictures: disable right-click protection, apply a watermark to your pictures, register your copyright, add a copyright notice, or enable hotlink protection.

 Yes.
 Even if you have an Instagram account, people can steal your pictures and use them.
 This is why we advise you to create a watermark and apply it to your images.